G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory of toc toc G -spectra

 It remains to show that $\Omega$ sends any $G$-equivariant weak equivalence $f\colon X\to Y$ of projectively \emph{level} fibrant $G$-spectra to a $G$-equivariant weak equivalence.
 For this we consider the naturality square

 as the horizontal arrows are $G$-equivariant level weak equivalences, $\Sing|f|$ is a $G$-equivariant weak equivalence.
 On the other hand, $\Sing Z$ is obviously level fibrant for any $Z\in\cat{$\bm G$-Spectra}_{\cat{Top}}$; as $\Omega$ preserves $G$-equivariant \emph{level} weak equivalences between level fibrant $G$-spectra, it therefore suffices to show that $\Omega\Sing|f|$, which is conjugate to $\Sing\Omega|f|$, is a $G$-equivariant weak equivalence.
-But indeed, $|f|$ is a $G$-equivariant weak equivalence, so $\Omega|f|$ is a $G$-equivariant weak equivalence by \cite[Proposition~4.2-(3)]{hausmann-equivariant}, and hence so is $\Sing\Omega|f|$ as desired. \end{proof} \end{prop}
+But indeed, $|f|$ is a $G$-equivariant weak equivalence, so $\Omega|f|$ is a $G$-equivariant weak equivalence by \cite[Proposition~4.2-(3)]{hausmann-equivariant} (for $V=\mathbb R$ the $1$-dimensional trivial $G$-representation), and hence so is $\Sing\Omega|f|$ as desired. \end{proof} \end{prop}